DFE-Digital/ghbfs-cms-prototype/docs/documentation/make-first-prototype/create-pages.md

 1. Right-click a file in the folders list on the left and select **Copy**.
 2. Right-click the folder you want to copy the file into and select **Paste**.

 Preview the pages in your prototype by going to ht<span>tp</span>://localhost:3000/NAME-OF-HTML-FILE in your web browser.
-For example, go to [http://localhost:3000/start](http://localhost:3000/start) to preview `start.html`.
+For example, [go to http://localhost:3000/start](http://localhost:3000/start) to preview `start.html`.

 #### Change the service name

 You'll normally edit the HTML to make changes to pages, but the service name is in a config file.
 This is so we can change it in one place to update it on every page in your prototype.

-1. open the `config.js` file in your `app` folder.
+1. Open the `config.js` file in your `app` folder.
 2. Change `serviceName` from `Service name goes here` to `Apply for a juggling licence`.
 3. Press Cmd+S on Mac or Ctrl+S on Windows to save your change.